-Mario Batali Steps Aside At His Restaurants Amid Sexual Misconduct Allegations
+Mario Batali Steps Aside From His Restaurants Amid Sexual Misconduct Allegations

 A spokesperson for Batali's restaurant group, Batali & Bastianich Hospitality Group, told Eater that it had received its first formal complaint of inappropriate behavior by Batali in October.
 It said Batali was reprimanded and required to attend training.

 "We have strong policies and practices in place that address sexual harassment.
 We train employees in these policies and we enforce them, up to and including termination," the group said in a statement.
-"Mr. Batali and we have agreed that he will step away from the company's operations, including the restaurants, and has already done so."
+"Mr. Batali and we have agreed that he will step away from the company's operations, including the restaurants, and [he] has already done so."

 Batali hosts a cooking show on ABC called The Chew.
 On Monday, the network said it has asked Batali to take leave from the program while it reviews the allegations.
 "While we are unaware of any type of inappropriate behavior involving him and anyone affiliated with the show, we will swiftly address any alleged violations of our standards of conduct," the network said in a statement to NPR.